-The significant accounting policies and estimates used in the preparation of the condensed consolidated financial statements are described in the Company's audited financial statements as of and for the year ended December 31, 2018, and the notes thereto, which are included in the Company's Annual Report on Form 10-K. During the nine months ended September 30, 2019, the Company invested in marketable securities and as a result has provided the following update.
+The significant accounting policies used in the preparation of these condensed consolidated financial statements are consistent with those described in the Company's audited financial statements as of and for the year ended December 31, 2019, and the notes thereto, in the Company's 2019 Annual Report on Form 10-K, except as follows.
+Due to its adoption of ASU No. 2016-13 (further described below under the heading "Recent Accounting Pronouncements - Adopted") on January 1, 2020, the Company has updated its accounting policy for marketable securities.

+Marketable Securities

-Marketable Securities-All investment instruments with an original maturity date, when purchased, in excess of three months but less than 1 year have been classified as current marketable securities.
-The Company classifies securities that are available to fund current operations as current assets.
-These marketable securities are classified as available-for-sale and are carried at fair value.
-The Company records unrealized gains and losses on available-for-sale debt securities as a component of accumulated other comprehensive income, which is a separate component of stockholders' equity on its condensed consolidated balance sheet, until such gains and losses are realized.
-Realized gains and losses on available-for-sale securities are included in interest income.
+The Company classifies all investment instruments with an original maturity date, when purchased, in excess of three months but less than one year as current marketable securities.
+Marketable securities are classified as available-for-sale and are carried at fair value.
+The Company periodically assesses its portfolio of securities to determine whether to record any estimated allowances for credit losses in the statement of operations.
+This assessment includes considering whether the Company intends to sell a security, whether it is more likely than not that the Company will have to sell a security before recovery of its amortized cost, and whether a decline in a security's fair value below its amortized cost is credit-related or non-credit-related.
+The Company records non-credit-related unrealized gains and losses on available-for-sale securities in accumulated other comprehensive income, which is a separate component of stockholders' equity on its consolidated balance sheet.
+Gains or losses realized upon sales of available-for-sale securities are recorded in other income.
 The cost of securities sold is based on the specific identification method.
-The Company periodically reviews the portfolio of securities to determine whether an other-than-temporary impairment has occurred.
-No such losses have occurred to date.
-There were no realized gains or losses on the sale of securities for the three and nine months ended September 30, 2019.
+To date, the Company has recorded no allowances for credit losses, and no realized gains or losses upon sales of securities.